 Jessica is a proud member of Actors Equity Association and has received multiple awards for her theatre work, including "Best Actress in a Comedy" from the Denver Westword in 2003 and 2012.
 Her work in the Arvada Center Black Box's production of Sense and Sensibility earned her a 2018 Henry Award Nomination for "Best Supporting Actress in a Play," and she was proud to be part of the acting company that won the 2018 Henry Award for "Best Ensemble."
 In December 2018, Jessica was named "Colorado Theater Person of the Year" by John Moore and the True West Awards.

 Her first commissioned script, DragON—a Comic Con-themed drag adventure!—was commissioned by Off-Center, the experimental test kitchen for the Tony Award-winning Denver Center for the Performing Arts and had its world premiere in June 2017 at the Garner Galleria Theater directed by Joel Ferrell.
-Jessica's second play, Sin Street Social Club, was another commission—this time by the Arvada Center's Black Box Repertory—and will premiere in March 15th, 2019, directed by Lynne Collins.
+Jessica's second play, Sin Street Social Club, was another commission—this time by the Arvada Center's Black Box Repertory—and had its world premiere in March 2019, directed by Lynne Collins.

 Her short work has been featured at play festivals across the US and Canada.

-She is an adjunct faculty member at the University of Denver's Theatre Department, resident improv instructor at the Turing School of Software and Design, and a frequent guest artist at the prestigious Denver School of the Arts.
+Jessica is a teaching artist with the Denver Center for the Performing Arts Education Department, an adjunct faculty member at the University of Denver's Theatre Department, and is a frequent guest artist at the prestigious Denver School of the Arts.

-Jessica spent three years as a cast member with Impulse Theater (Denver's longest running show) and currently performs long form improvisation with BAUS, t.b.d. improv, and Cult Following (Off-Center @ the Jones).
-She coaches Step Uncle at the Voodoo Comedy Playhouse, teaches drop-in classes around Denver and her advanced improv workshop, Playing with Style, is designed to help experienced improvisers begin to incorporate style and genre into their play.
+Jessica spent three years as a cast member with Impulse Theater (Denver's longest running show) and currently performs long form improvisation with BAUS, her duo with Lauren Bahlman.
+She teaches the high school and middle school improv program at Voodoo Comedy, teaches drop-in classes around Denver and her advanced improv workshop, Playing with Style, is designed to help experienced improvisers begin to incorporate style and genre into their play.

 In 2012, Jessica received her Master of Liberal Studies and Graduate Certificate in Creative Writing from the University of Denver.